-10.1 Reporting to compost/biofertiliser producers and report format
+9.1 Reporting to compost/digestate Producers and report format

-- 10.1.1 REAL requires each Approved Laboratory to use its 'Analysis Report Composted Material / Biofertiliser' template document, or to modify its reporting system in such a way that the format and information is presented as shown in the REAL's template.
-Analytical methods used for testing must be correctly referenced on the reports supplied to compost/biofertiliser producers. - 10.1.2 All laboratory data must be reported as soon as the suite of analyses is complete (and payment has been made).
-Interim reports may be issued to avoid waiting for results from those tests that are carried out over an extended period of time (i.e., plant response test and residual biogas potential test). - 10.1.3 An Approved Laboratory must always provide test results in a PDF format alongside any other format requested by the compost/biofertiliser producer or REAL (e.g., '.xls' or '.csv' for inclusion in bespoke databases). - 10.1.4 For any parameter test not carried out on a sample but shown on the report template, the report's corresponding result cell should display N/A, meaning 'not analysed'. - 10.1.5 For any test that was carried out on a sample but the determinands were below detection limits, the report's corresponding result cell should display the limit of detection at its face value preceded with a less than ('<') sign. - 10.1.6 If a problem is identified with any of the tests it must be communicated to the customer as soon as it is identified (e.g., invalid test results). - 10.1.7 An Approved Laboratory must retain test reports supplied to producers for a minimum of three years. - 10.1.8 Those tests that were subcontracted to another laboratory must be identified on the test report. - 10.1.9 If an Approved Laboratory identifies that incorrect results were reported for any of the parameters, it must inform the producer as soon as possible.
+- 9.1.1 The Approved Laboratory shall report all laboratory data as soon as the suite of analyses is complete.
+Interim reports may be issued to avoid waiting for results from those tests that are carried out over an extended period of time (i.e., plant response test (CCS) and residual biogas potential test (BCS)). - 9.1.2 If a problem is identified with any of the tests, it must be communicated to the Producer as soon as it is identified (e.g., invalid test results). - 9.1.3 The Approved Laboratory shall use the latest version of REAL's 'Analysis Report -Composted Material / Digestate' template document, or to modify its reporting system in such a way that all information in the relevant REAL reporting template is replicated. - 9.1.4 Approved Laboratories using laboratory information management systems (LIMS), rather than the REAL reporting template directly, shall report results in a format that matches the template as closely as possible. - 9.1.5 Analytical methods used for testing must be correctly referenced on the reports supplied to Producers. - 9.1.6 The Approved Laboratory must always provide test results in a PDF format alongside any other format requested by the Producer or REAL (e.g., '.xls' or '.csv' for inclusion in bespoke databases). - 9.1.7 For any parameter test not carried out on a sample but shown on the report template, the report's corresponding result cell should display N/A, meaning 'not analysed'. - 9.1.8 For any test that was carried out on a sample but the determinands were below detection limits, the report's corresponding result cell should display the limit of detection at its face value preceded with a less than ('<') sign.

+- 9.1.9 An Approved Laboratory must retain test reports supplied to Producers for a minimum of three years. - 9.1.10 Those tests that were subcontracted to another laboratory must be identified on the test report. - 9.1.11 If an Approved Laboratory identifies that incorrect results were reported for any of the parameters, it must inform the Producer as soon as possible.
 The laboratory should carry out an investigation to identify the causes of the error and identify corrective actions.
 The outcome of the investigation and the corrective action must be recorded.
-If the nature of the error does not require the sample to be retested (e.g., calculation error), the laboratory should implement the corrective action and reissue the test report as soon as possible.
-For those errors where a re-test is required, re-tests should only be carried out in accordance with instructions found in section 9.6.
+In the event that the nature of the error does not require the sample to be retested (e.g., calculation error), the Approved Laboratory shall implement the corrective action and re-issue the test report as soon as possible.
+For those errors (e.g., SOP/method deviation or instrument error/failure) where a re-test is required, re-tests shall only be carried out in accordance with instructions found in section 8.6.

-10.2 Reporting test results to REAL
+9.2 Reporting test results to REAL